-Millennials and Gen Z’s differ in a surprising number of ways, but some of the most important differences for brands come from how they behave as buyers.
+Millennials and Gen Zs differ in more ways than you might expect, but some of the most important differences, especially for brands, come from how they behave as buyers.

-Marketing to Millennials has focused on making them feel special and creating unique experiences—like building your own burrito at Chipotle or finding your name on a bottle of Coca Cola—Gen Z is different.
-As marketers, we have been so focused on capturing the buying power of Millennials that we risk ignoring the next generation.
+Marketing to Millennials typically focused on making them feel special and creating unique experiences—like building your own burrito at Chipotle or finding your name on a bottle of Coca Cola—but Gen Z is different.
+Now, us marketers have been so focused on capturing the buying power of Millennials that we risk ignoring the next generation all together.

 So how, exactly, are Gen Z and Millennial shopping and buying habits different?
 Let’s break it down.
 Marketers, take note:

-Gen Z has grown up in a different world than their predecessors.
-Not to be mistaken with A Different World—Gen Z barely knows who Denise Huxtable is—but one that kicked off with a recession and has always had lightning-fast internet.
+Gen Z grew up in a different world than their predecessors.
+Not to be mistaken with A Whole New World—most Gen Zs probably never watched the original Aladdin—but one that kicked off with a recession and has always had lightning-fast internet.
 Mostly raised by Gen X parents, Zers have surprisingly different attitudes than Millennials, who were mostly brought up by Boomers.
-For example, Gen Z is more pragmatic about money and more financially literate at a younger age.
+For example, Gen Z is more pragmatic about money and they become more financially literate at a younger age.

-Haley Pham, Fiona Frills, and Teala Dunn might not ring any bells for you, but they are some of Gen Z’s hottest influencers.
-Millennials were all about Britney and Leo, but Gen Z grew up watching YouTube videos.
+Haley Pham, Fiona Frills, and Teala Dunn might not ring any bells for you, but they are some of Gen Z’s hottest and most trusted influencers.
+While Millennials ogled over Britney and Leo, Zers grew up watching influencers on YouTube instead.
 According to Google, 70 percent of teenage YouTube subscribers say that they relate to YouTube creators more than traditional celebrities.
-And when we say relate, we truly mean that.
+And when we say relate, we really, truly mean that.

-That doesn’t mean Gen Z doesn’t have buying power ($143 billion is nothing to sneeze at).
-It just means they’re spending it differently and that attracting them to your brand requires a different approach.
+That doesn’t mean Gen Z doesn’t have buying power ($143 billion is nothing to scoff at).
+It just means they’re spending it differently, and that attracting them to your brand requires a different approach.
 If you want to catch the eye of a Gen Zer, give them something they can show off on social media, like galaxy makeup or the latest trending hashtag.

 They use ad blockers, they don’t shop online as frequently, or they might not have even noticed (or want to admit) that they saw the ad.
 Does this mean that digital advertising is dead?
 Of course not.
 In fact, fifty-nine percent of Zs have reported paying attention to an ad because it was from a brand they trust, and 60 percent of Gen Zs say the main factor in effective ads is a special offer or discount.